These after school routines will help your little ones get everything done they need to get done without the stress, meltdowns, or bad attitudes.

 Some families go between having screen time and not having screen time.
 Here are my general tips for avoiding screen time battles, FYI, but it’s wise to make a general rule of thumb.

-Or something that kids know exactly what they have to do.
-And the screen time is the carrot.
+Make screen time the carrot.
 If you try to turn off the screen to get them to do homework then, well, good luck with that.

 This pre-dinner routine is where a lot of the “random” things will fall into.